Gazumping is one of the more controversial aspects of the home buying process. Think of it as the pariah of the property market.

 Most sellers want a quick sale.
 So, don’t drag your feet.

 When you exchange contracts – the sale becomes legally binding.
 Try to get to this point as quickly as possible by ensuring all your finances are in check and keeping open communication with your solicitor.
+The process of buying a house can be a complicated one, particularly if you’re in a chain, so micromanage your purchase, and avoid any stumbling blocks – move quickly (where possible).

 Staying on top of things will help push the sale through faster!

-Clearly, putting in an offer on a house is just the start of the process.
+Putting in an offer on a house is just the start of the process.

 If the worst does happen, what can you do about it?